-The Evans Fellowship in Healthcare Leadership provides funding for the full tuition and fees to complete the Business of Medicine Physician MBA program from the IU Kelley School of Business, along with extensive coaching, networking, and mentoring opportunities.
-The application deadline is March 6th annually.
+The Evans Fellowship in Health Care Leadership provides funding for the full tuition and fees to complete the Business of Medicine Physician MBA program from the IU Kelley School of Business, along with extensive coaching, networking and mentoring opportunities.
+The application deadline is March 5th annually.

 - Develop a broader institutional perspective.